 PRISM International is a quarterly magazine whose mandate is to publish the best in contemporary writing and translation from Canada and around the world.
 Writing from PRISM has been featured in Best American Stories, Best American Essays and the Journey Prize Stories, amongst other noted publications.
 Though best known for its fiction and poetry, PRISM does not neglect the other literary arts.
 Creative nonfiction, drama, and translation are regular features.

 An in-print and online literary journal, SFLR features work by local, national, and international writers and artists.
-Each issue of SFLR has a suggested theme; the 2018-2019 SFLR theme is "Raíces: Down to the Roots."
+Each issue of SFLR has a suggested theme; the 2019-2020 SFLR theme is "The Spaces Between."
 SFLR is committed to promoting a diverse range of writers and artists from New Mexico and beyond.

 The 3288 Review focuses on writers and artists from (or associated with) West Michigan.